ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 >1. $H_0: \phi \leq 0$
 >2. $H_A: \phi > 0$
 >
->See that the alternative hypothesis captures your *guess*, and the null >plus the alternative hypothesis capture all potential values that $\phi$ >can have.
-If you reject $H_0$, then there is a likelihood that $H_A$ is >true.
+>You can see that the alternative hypothesis captures your *guess*, and that the null hypothesis plus the alternative hypothesis capture all potential values that $\phi$ can have.
 >
->The null and alternative hypothesis will look the opposite if you think >the true value of $\phi$ is negative.
+>The null and alternative hypothesis will look the opposite if you think the true value of $\phi$ is negative.

 **Example 2**
 >
->You think that the true value of $\phi$ is different than zero, but you >don't have any particular insight about its sign.
+>You think that the true value of $\phi$ is different than zero, but you don't have any particular insight about its sign.
 >
 >1. $H_0: \phi = 0$
 >2. $H_A: \phi \neq 0$